Use secondary boot disks to preload data or container images

 • The size of the secondary boot disk is decided by disk image size.

-Adding secondary boot disks to your node pools does not increase the node provisioning time.
-GKE provisions secondary boot disks from a disk image in parallel with the node provisioning process.
+Adding secondary boot disks to your node pools does not normally increase the node provisioning time.
+GKE provisions secondary boot disks from the disk image in parallel with the node provisioning process.

 Best practice: